Feb 14, 2026

 Jesse sends Matthew and Chad, members of his crew, to pretend to get into a fender-bender with Vance Simkins, then beat him up.

-And Kelvin's Smut Busters invade a sex shop with a new tactic, yelling "Shut it down!", knocking over merchandise, and assaulting customers, their violence effectively juxtaposed with Matthew and Chad's.
+And Kelvin's Smut Busters invades a store with a new tactic, yelling "Shut it down!", knocking over merchandise, and assaulting customers, their violence effectively juxtaposed with Matthew and Chad's.

 Again, the stock is almost entirely for gay men.

-While the others are occupied, Keefe sneaks over and steals a single-use packet of lube.
-He needs something to use with his anal toy.
+While the others are occupied, Keefe sneaks over and steals a single-use packet of (censored).
 Apparently he expects the drought to be temporary, or he would steal the entire jar.

 The four conflicts of the season have come together.
 The end.